taylorlapeyre/taylorlapeyre.github.io/resume.md

 ### Notable Projects

-- [Agora][agora] - An open source website for sharing code snippets.
+- [HN-Clojure][hn-clojure] - An implementation of Hacker News in Clojure, using their API.
+- [OJ][oj] - A Clojure library for talking to your database.
 - [Basic Wardrobe][basic] - A small website that lays out a minimalist wardrobe for men.
 - [Robo][robo] - A small emotional robot built with Arduino and Processing.
-- [Reactive Record][rr] - A small Coffeescript library that provides a simple and intuitive interface for asynchronous data.
+- [Reactive Record][rr] - A small Coffeescript library that provides an interface for asynchronous data.
+- [And more!][more]

 ### Memberships & Achievements